Thanks for coming to Vermont Tech’s website!

 What’s going on at Vermont Tech?
 A lot!

 Our Architectural and Building Engineering Technology students designed and built a small park, or “parklet,” for the state’s capitol city, Montpelier!
 It’s the first in the state and provides a community space for residents and visitors to the city.

-A team of students developed a structural engineering design of a multi-story hospital as part of their capstone course, and the project placed in the top three in the 2015 National Structural Engineering Institute student design competition.
-Yes – third in the nation.
+A team of students developed a structural engineering design of an office and research space as part of their capstone course, and the project placed in the top three in the 2015 National Structural Engineering Institute student design competition.
+Yes – top three in the nation.